jordiciurana16/little-lemon/README.md

 # Little-Lemon

-Vite project to improve web style and design interface with React.
+React project to improve web style and design interface.

 Restaurant web that allows users to do the conventional functionalities always prioritizing the User Experience.